-Revenue from sale of goods is recognised in the statement of profit and loss when the significant risks and rewards in respect of ownership of goods have been transferred to the buyer as per the terms of the respective sales order and the Company neither continuing managerial involvement to the degree usually associated with ownership nor effective control over the goods sold, generally on delivery of the goods.
+Revenue from sale of goods is recognised in the statement of profit and loss when control in respect of ownership of goods have been transferred to the buyer as per the terms of the respective sales order and the Company neither continuing managerial involvement to the degree usually associated with ownership nor effective control over the goods sold, generally on delivery of the goods.
 Revenue from the sale of goods is measured at the fair value of consideration received or receivable, net of returns and allowances and discounts.